shervinsahba/dotfiles/ArchInstall-2023.md

 ```

 ### powerkey, lid, and idle actions
 Edit `/etc/systemd/logind.conf` and `/etc/systemd/sleep.conf`.
+(Or, more appropriately, create drop-in files at `/etc/systemd/logind.conf.d/override.conf` and `/etc/systemd/sleep.conf.d/override.conf`.
+See dotfiles.).

-For a laptop consider something like.
+For a laptop that hibernates consider something like.
 ```
 [Login]
 HandlePowerKey=hibernate